The Normans were descendants of Vikings who settled in Frankish territories of modern-day Normandy in the early 10th century.

 Italy was among the earliest where Norman knights headed soon after establishing themselves in Normandy.
 In so doing, they were encouraged by the Lombards as a measure to check the might of the Byzantine Empire.

 Normans entered Southern Italy sometime around 1016 and by 1047, one of the prominent Norman families has ascended to the Italian throne.

 Using their foothold in Southern Italy, Normans began attacking Sicily and Malta, effectively taking control of Sicily for some time and establishing the Kingdom of Sicily.
 The Kingdom was noted in medieval chronicles for its tolerant attitude towards various minorities that lived in Sicily.

-However by late 11th century, Normans already had a secure base in Southern Italy and they were gearing up to fight wars with the Byzantine Empire with the backing of the Catholic Papacy.
+However, by the late 11th century, Normans already had a secure base in Southern Italy and they were gearing up to fight wars with the Byzantine Empire with the backing of the Catholic Papacy.

 King Harold II was killed in the decisive Battle of Hastings after which William proceeded to have himself crowned the king.
 Once secure on the throne, William put down many Anglo-Saxon rebellions and replaced the Anglo-Saxon nobility with a new Norman nobility.

 In time, the Norman nobility mingled with the local Anglo-Saxon culture, giving rise to the unique English culture and language which blossomed out of the Middle Ages.